AdobeDocs/experience-manager-cloud-service.sv-SE/help/implementing/dispatcher/disp-overview.md

 ### Använd din nya dispatcherkonfiguration

 Grattis!
-Om valideraren inte längre rapporterar något problem och dockningsbehållaren startar utan fel eller varningar kan du flytta konfigurationen till en `dispatcher/src` underkatalog i Git-databasen.
+If the validator no longer reports any issue and the docker container starts up without any failures or warnings, you&#39;re ready to move your configuration to a `dispatcher/src` subdirectory of your git repository.

-**Kunder som använder AMS Dispatcher-konfiguration version 1 bör kontakta kundsupport för att hjälpa dem att migrera från version 1 till version 2 så att instruktionerna ovan kan följas.**
+**Kunder som använder AMS Dispatcher version 1 bör kontakta kundsupport för att hjälpa dem att migrera från version 1 till version 2 så att instruktionerna ovan kan följas.**